Travel to Uzbekistan - Not only is the country far off most people's travel radar but whoever thought of exploring it by bike!

 How was your Uz-biking-stan tour?

 Amazing!
 I love the terrains we rode on.
 I only found the second day a bit difficult, as it was on this long stretch of exposed unsheltered bitumen road which we rode on for hours.
-It was difficult on my dual suspension bike, but a good challenge and in the end.
+It was difficult on my dual suspension bike, but a good challenge in the end.

 The mountainous regions were fantastic.
 Not overly technical but enough rocky descents to get the adrenaline pumping.
 There was a section where we rode along a river bed where the pebbles were large, but nothing anybody in the group couldn’t handle.